datacamp/courses-introduction-to-python/chapter2.md

 ```

 *** =instructions
-- Using a combination of list subsetting and variable assignment, create new variable `eat_sleep`, that contains the sum of the area of the kitchen and the area of the bedroom.
+- Using a combination of list subsetting and variable assignment, create new variable `eat_sleep_area`, that contains the sum of the area of the kitchen and the area of the bedroom.
-- Print this new variable `eat_sleep`.
+- Print this new variable `eat_sleep_area`.

 *** =hint
 hint comes here